johnsonb-ucar/beautiful-soup/docs/rst/assimilation_code/programs/obs_seq_coverage/obs_seq_coverage.rst

 -  ``obsdef_mask.txt`` contains the list of observation definitions (but not the observations themselves) that are desired.
 The observation definitions include the locations and times for each of the desired observation types.
-This file is read by `obs_selection </assimilation_code/programs/obs_selection/obs_selection.html>`__ and combined with the raw observation sequence files to create the observation sequence file appropriate for use in a forecast.
+This file is read by :doc:`../../../assimilation_code/programs/obs_selection/obs_selection` and combined with the raw observation sequence files to create the observation sequence file appropriate for use in a forecast.
--  ``obsdef_mask.nc`` contains information needed to be able to plot the times and locations of the observations in a manner to help explore the design of the verification locations/network. ``obsdef_mask.nc`` is *required* by `obs_seq_verify </assimilation_code/programs/obs_seq_verify/obs_seq_verify.html>`__, the program that reorders the observations into a structure that makes it easy to calculate statistics like ROC, etc.
+-  ``obsdef_mask.nc`` contains information needed to be able to plot the times and locations of the observations in a manner to help explore the design of the verification locations/network. ``obsdef_mask.nc`` is *required* by :doc:`../../../assimilation_code/programs/obs_seq_verify/obs_seq_verify`, the program that reorders the observations into a structure that makes it easy to calculate statistics like ROC, etc.

 | The following section explains the strategy and requirements for determining what observations will be used to verify
   a forecast.
 Since it is 'standard practice' to make several forecasts to build statistical strength, it is important